-“More and more patients came back, and they weren’t very thrilled with their vision,” says William Patterson, DO, a comprehensive ophthalmologist at the practice.
+“More and more patients came back, and they weren’t very thrilled with their vision,” says Michael Patterson, DO, a comprehensive ophthalmologist at the practice.
 “The surgeons in our practice couldn’t figure out why this was happening, because the patients could see 20/20 on the eye chart.
 Since then, though, we’ve learned they weren’t happy because they hadn’t been good candidates.
 We learned more about dry eye, high angle kappa, and other challenges to optimal postop vision that hadn’t entered our thinking before.”

 Currently, he says, the practice has adopted ever-advancing diagnostic technologies that have enabled surgeons to confidently tell patients if they’re good candidates for an increasingly sophisticated array of premium IOL technologies which, like the lenses, have grown more sharply focused on inclusion and exclusion criteria.

 “Now that we can more accurately predict good candidates and identify patients who aren’t good candidates, we’ve achieved a much higher satisfaction ratio with premium IOLs than we had in the past,” says Dr. Patterson.
 “Whether it be from us using OCT on the retina, corneal topography on every single patient who’s getting a premium lens, or other tests, we can now tell patients, definitively, that they’re great candidates for particular lenses.
 We can almost guarantee that they’ll see 20/20, but, most importantly, that they’ll be satisfied with their vision before we do the surgery.